pedrolazera/WordleSolver/Readme.md

 ## The algorithm

 In a nutshell, **WordleSolver** finds the best word with a min-max search enhanced with alpha-beta pruning and other stuff.
+You can also set the algorithm to work as an heuristic, therefore fast, but with no garanteed best solution.